radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 Valid User Name with no password.
 Bind might succeed; it depends on the “Bind Requires Password” setting. | If “Bind Requires Password” is enabled, error code 49, invalid credentials, is returned.
 If “Bind Requires Password” is not enabled, the user is authenticated as Anonymous.
 User Name and Password are Corrrect.
 Account is locked due to inactivity.
 Bind is unsuccessful.	| Error Code 50, Reason 775 – Account Locked.
 This account has been locked due to inactivity.
 Please contact the system administrator to reset the password.
 No User Name with no password.
 Bind is successful. | Error code 0.
 User is authenticated as Anonymous. <br>Even if “Bind Requires Password” is enabled, error code 0 is returned.
 User is authenticated as Anonymous.
-[Bind Requires SSL or StartTLS](#bind-requires-ssl-or-starttls) is enabled and a user attempts to bind over a non-SSL connection. | Error code 13.
-Confidentiality Required.

 ## RadiantOne Universal Directory Attribute Encryption